Ebook Collections: ACLS Humanities E-Books

 About ACLS Humanities E-Books (HEB)

-ACLS Humanities E-Book (HEB) is an online collection of approximately 4,000 books of high quality in the humanities.
-These titles are offered by the ACLS in collaboration with thirty learned societies, over 100 contributing publishers, and the Michigan Publishing division at the University of Michigan Library.
-The result is an online, fully searchable collection of high-quality books in the Humanities, recommended and reviewed by scholars.
-These are works of major importance that remain vital to both scholars and advanced students, and are frequently cited in the literature.
+ACLS Humanities E-Book (HEB) is an online collection of 5000+ books of high quality in the humanities.
+These titles are offered by the ACLS in collaboration with thirty learned societies, over 100 contributing publishers

 Major Fields currently covered include Area and Historical Studies in the following: African, American, Asian, Australasian/Oceanian, Byzantine, Canadian, Caribbean, Central European, Comparative/World, Eastern European/Russian, Economic, Environmental, European, Jewish Studies, Latin American, Law, LGBT/Queer Studies, Medicine, Methods/Theory, Middle East, Native Peoples of the Americas, Science/Technology, Women’s Studies.

 It also encompasses the fields of Archaeology, Art and Architectural History, Biblical Studies, Bibliographic Studies, Film and Media Studies, Folklore, Linguistics, Literature, Literary Criticism, Musicology, Performance Studies (theatre, music, dance), Philosophy, Political Science, Religion, and Sociology.

 ACLS Humanities ebooks are supplied DRM-Free (Digital Rights Management Free) - no limits on the number of people who can access at the same time, read all the contents online, and download as much as you need in PDF format, to print or save to your device.